Actindo-AG/Documentation/DataHub/UserInterface/02b_AttributeSets.md

   Click this button to close the *Edit attribute for set "Attribute set name"* view and return to *Edit attribute set* view.
 All changes are rejected.

 - [CANCEL]
-  Click this button to cancel editing the configuration, close the *Edit attribute for set "Attribute set name"* view and return to the *Edit attribute set* view.
+  Click this button to cancel editing the configuration.
+The *Edit attribute for set "Attribute set name"* view is closed.

 - [SAVE]
-  Click this button to save the changes, close the *Edit attribute for set "Attribute set name"* view and return to the *Edit attribute set* view.
+  Click this button to save the changes.
+The *Edit attribute for set "Attribute set name"* view is closed.

 **CONFIGURATION**